© 2022 All Right Reserved.

 Lodging is by local motels and a lodging listing is provided.

 The Kansas Upland Bird Opener is by far our largest upland bird attraction.
-Last season opening day of the Kansas quail and pheasant season we had 51 total upland bird hunters spread across tens of thousands of acres of prime private upland bird habitat.
+Last season opening day of the Kansas quail and pheasant season we had 51 total upland bird hunters spread across 10’s of 1000’s of acres of prime private upland bird habitat.

 On average each hunter is allocated 400 – 500 acres m/l per day for upland bird hunting.